Some parts of this page may be machine-translated.

 Case 1: Autonomous Driving

-Case 2: Improving the Convenience of Public Transportation
+Case 2: Improving Convenience of Public Transportation

 Case 3: Medical Support

->> Challenges to the practical application of the medical image recognition AI developed by Google
+>> Challenges to the practical application of Google's "medical" image recognition AI

 Case 4: Logistics Management